UoMResearchIT/matlab-novice/_episodes/02-arrays.md

 > ```
 > {: .output}
 >
-> 1. Use slicing to figure out:
+> 1. Use slicing to:
 >   - Select all elements from the 3rd to the last one.
->   - What is the value of `element(1:2:end)`?
+>   - Find out what is the value of `element(1:2:end)`?
->   - How would you get all characters except the first and last?
+>   - Figure out how would you get all characters except the first and last?
 >
 > 2. We used the single colon operator `:` in the indices to get all the available column or row numbers,
 >    but we can also use it like this: `M(:)`.
 What do you think will happen?